Breathing Systems

 💡

-This is a classification of semi-open, rebreathing systems with no CO2 reabsorption when used correctly.
+This is a classification of semi-open, rebreathing systems with a reservoir bag and no CO2 reabsorption when used correctly.

 Each circuit has a different arrangement of fresh gas supply, reservoir bag, APL valve and tubing, with consequently different characteristics.
 They are classified from A to F.